kielstr/Coding-task-BE/README.md

 CMD plackup -s Starman --workers=10 -p 8080 -a bin/app.psgi

-__Building, running and accessing__
+__Building, running and accessing.__

 To build this application execute the following.

         docker build -t coding_task_be .;

-Then to run it run
+Then to run it run.

         docker run -p 8080:8080 coding_task_be

-Then you can access it like
+Then you can access it like.

-        you can ping the service
+        you can ping the service.

                 curl http://localhost:8080/ping

-        word building is access via 2 calls
+        word building is access via 2 calls.

-                for version 1 of the code
+                for version 1 of the code.
                         curl http://localhost:8080/wordfinder/dgo

-                for version 2 of the code
+                for version 2 of the code.
                         curl http://localhost:8080/wordfinder2/dgo